 Stare at the blank piece of paper for a good minute or two.
 Sometimes with a very angry expression on my face.
 Usually like this:

 Are there any particular techniques that you like to use frequently?

-Are you finicky about having the perfect 49% opacity or exposure even though another setting could have worked?
-How much are you willing to edit?
+Are you finicky about having the perfect 49% opacity, or just the right amount of water in brush or exposure even though another setting could have worked?
+How much are you willing to edit your work?

 Do you have to have be in a specific state to do your art?

-Here's me looking over your shoulder looking at your sketchbook/drafts/moment you are taking a photograph.
+Here's me looking over your shoulder looking at your sketchbook/drafts/moment you are drawing/painting.
 What do you do?

-Are the individuals in your family, relatives, friends supportive of you pursuing art/appreciate what you do as a hobby?
+Are the individuals in your family, relatives, friends supportive of you pursuing art/appreciate what you do as a hobby/career?

 saturday morning coffee.Seattle held many secrets in its dreary rainfall: college kids having sex in the 7-11 bathroom, a drug dealer staking out Rainier Valley for new clientele, and, worst of all, a secret agent working at the Starbucks on 5th Avenue.
 I had watched him for months now and every day something suspicious seemed to happen.
 Today, the strange behavior revolved around the chocolate syrup pump sitting surreptitiously behind neatly placed metallic coffee mugs for sale.
 The perfect hiding spot for seedy behavior!
 A woman I earmarked as pleasant-enough looking leaned over the counter cautiously, eye over her shoulder to detect any prying eyes.
 She whispered something to the duplicitous cashier who squinted his eyes and squished his face, as if he smelled something rancid.
 Perhaps it were his devious plans that smelled so foul!
 But alas, all that would transpire would be a few extra squirts of syrup into the woman's drink.
 This wasn't enough to convince me of his la